 The Engineering Council continually works to increase recognition of our engineering professionals.
 We are also an active member of the profession's international organisations and agreements.
 This enables us to represent the interests of UK engineers and exert strong influence internationally, which benefits individuals, businesses and the UK system of engineering education.

-To maintain internationally recognised standards of competence and commitment for the engineering profession, and to license competent institutions to champion the standards for the deliverance of public benefit.
+To maintain internationally recognised standards of competence and commitment for the engineering profession and to license competent institutions to champion the standards for the deliverance of public benefit.

 That society continues to have confidence and trust in the engineering profession.

 The Engineering Council was incorporated by Royal Charter in 1981 to regulate the engineering profession in the UK.